555th Parachute Infantry Historic Marker

-A free family event commemorating the 555th Parachute Infantry Battalion, a segregated military unit of African-Americans assigned to a secret operation in Oregon during the 1945-1946 Japanese balloon bomb attack on the United States.
+The 555th Parachute Infantry Battalion was a segregated military unit of African-American soldiers assigned to a secret operation in Oregon during the 1945-1946 Japanese balloon bomb attack on the United States.
 The 555th represents a World War Two home-front defense story that took place during a hostile attack on American soil by a foreign enemy.

-The Japanese released about 9,000 balloons, each 30 feet in diameter with 4-5 incendiary bombs.
+The Japanese released about 9,000 balloons during this, each 30 feet in diameter with 4-5 incendiary bombs.
 These were carried from Japan to the United States in high altitude winds (jet streams) where the balloons randomly released bombs to start forest fires.
-The 555th soldiers were trained by the Forest Service to work as Smokejumpers and are the only military unit in American history to work as aerial firefighters.
+The 555th soldiers were trained by the Forest Service to work as smokejumpers and are the only military unit in American history to work as aerial firefighters.

 One of the 555th soldiers died on a fire jump near Roseburg and became the first smokejumper death in American history.

 Smokejumper Museum, Illinois Valley Airport – four and a half miles south of Cave Junction, Oregon.

 From Interstate 5: Get off the freeway at Exit 55 (beginning of Highway 199) and travel about 30 miles to Cave Junction.
 Continue another four and a half miles past Cave Junction and look for the entrance sign for the Siskiyou Smokejumper Museum on the right immediately after the road opens into four lanes.
 Follow Smokejumper Way to the historic smokejumper base and look for the historic marker on the left.